-What’s the current state of mobility and mobile apps in the enterprise?
+What’s the current state of enterprise mobility and mobile apps?
 B2B ratings and reviews firm Clutch partnered with end-to-end mobility services company DMI to find out.
 They did a survey of 582 enterprises offers the latest data on enterprise mobility and mobile apps .
 Alpha Software CEO Richard Rabins was quotes as an expert in the report.
 The survey results, as you can see here, are eye-opening.

 The enterprise mobility data found, for a start, that nearly all enterprises have a mobility strategy in place --- 89% of them, according to respondents.
 But an enterprise mobility strategy can mean many things to many people.
 So Clutch turned to Rabins to ask for his definition of a mobility strategy.
 He answered that an enterprise mobile strategy is mainly concerned with “defining the areas where mobile can impact [enterprises] the most, by getting information faster and then acting on that information”.